The California Capitol Connection

 In addition to Felipe’s governmental experience, he has an MBA from the Graziadio School of Business and Management, Pepperdine University, and holds a BA in Political Science from the University of California, Los Angeles.

-Before leaving the Legislature, she served as Legislative Assistant to Assemblywoman Cathie Wright, who has since been elected to the State Senate.
+Before leaving the Legislature, she served as Legislative Assistant to Assemblywoman Cathie Wright, who was since elected to the State Senate.
 As Ms. Wright’s Legislative Assistant, she was responsible for a number of issues including environmental and toxic problems, as well as local concerns and regulatory matters.

 During her legislative service, Ms. Khan worked for former Assembly Republican Leader Paul Priolo and Assemblyman Floyd Mori, who served as Chair of the Joint Oversight Committee for the Agricultural Labor Relations Board.
 She began her legislative career in the California State Senate with Senators Clare Berryhill and Ray Johnson.